AllenHsu1107/car-detection/docs/proposal.md

 There are several challenges associated with utilizing computer vision for this purpose:

-Resolution Limitations: When the vehicle ahead is at a significant distance, the camera's resolution may cause the license plate to appear small, making detection difficult and resulting in substantial errors.
+**Resolution Limitations**: When the vehicle ahead is at a significant distance, the camera's resolution may cause the license plate to appear small, making detection difficult and resulting in substantial errors.
 Mitigation could involve employing higher resolution cameras or pausing the process when the distance is too far to yield accurate readings.

-Multiple License Plates: Heavy traffic scenarios might present multiple visible license plates, complicating the identification of the correct plate of the lead vehicle.
+**Multiple License Plates**: Heavy traffic scenarios might present multiple visible license plates, complicating the identification of the correct plate of the lead vehicle.

-Lane Switching Issues: Instances of vehicles changing lanes, either ahead or behind, or another vehicle cutting in between, pose a challenge.
+**Lane Switching Issues**: Instances of vehicles changing lanes, either ahead or behind, or another vehicle cutting in between, pose a challenge.
 Such sudden alterations in distance can cause the system to miscalculate speeds, leading to incorrect warnings.

-Lack of Front License Plates: In states where front license plates are not mandatory, traditional plate detection methods won't apply.
+**Lack of Front License Plates**: In states where front license plates are not mandatory, traditional plate detection methods won't apply.
 Using two cameras to calculate depth or assessing the entire car's appearance and determining distance based on its width might serve as alternative solutions.

-Reliability of Detected Distances: The system might encounter inaccuracies in the distances detected.
+**Reliability of Detected Distances**: The system might encounter inaccuracies in the distances detected.
 Implementing a mechanism, like the Kalman filter, becomes necessary to discern and discard potentially erroneous distance readings.

 ## 6. Requirements for Success